maartaud/frontpy/README.md

 To use FrontPy for detecting and analyzing atmospheric fronts, follow these steps:

-1. **Import the main function** from the package:
+**1. Import the main function** from the package:

 ```python
 from frontpy import main, plot_results
 ```

-2. **Set up the parameters required for downloading the data, calculating the Thermal Front Parameter (TFP), detecting cold and warm fronts, and final visualization**.
+**2. Set up the parameters required for downloading the data, calculating the Thermal Front Parameter (TFP), detecting cold and warm fronts, and final visualization**.

 The parameters must be provided in a dictionary, like the following: